Running Tests Overview

 Using the Test Suites feature, you have the flexibility to group your tests and manage the order in which they will run.
 Tests run in this way will only run locally.
 For more information, see Test suites.

-Using the Test Plans feature, you can run multiple tests, while configuring the environment that on which they will run.
+Using the Test Plans feature, you can run multiple tests, while configuring the environment on which they will run.
 Tests in the test plans can run locally and/or remotely through the CLI.
 For more information, see Test plans.

 Running Tests through the CLI (web & mobile)

-You can run your tests through the command line interface, and integrate with your CI platform.
+You can run your tests through the command line interface and integrate with your CI platform.
 Testim offers a CLI command generator that creates the basic command based on the selected configuration.
 The command can be then copied to the CLI and additional flags can be then added.
 For more information, see Command line interface (CLI).

 Running web tests through the CLI

-You can run the test locally or remotely through a Grid.
 If you want to run it through a Grid, you will have to configure the grid in advance by following the instruction in Grid management.

 The following grids are available for web testing: